UoB-COMSM0110/2024-group-5/README.md

 ##### Kanban Board

 The Kanban board was fundamental to monitoring our progress as a team.
-As studies have shown, Kanban's main benefits lie in work visibility, monitoring workflow, and control of project activities and tasks [^10].
-Utilising the Kanban board allowed us to establish a clear, visual representation of our project status:
+As studies have shown, Kanban's main benefits lie in work visibility, monitoring workflow, and control of project activities and tasks [^10] :

 ![alt text](docs/kanban-one.png)
 *Snapshot of Kanban board*